naibarn/SmartSpec/.smartspec/knowledge_base_smartspec_handbook.md

 Default: network access is denied.

-If a workflow needs network (fetch/push/publish/webhook), it MUST:
+If a workflow needs network (fetch/push/publish/webhook, dependency installs, remote downloads), it MUST:

-- require an explicit workflow-specific gate flag (recommended name: `--allow-network`)
+- require an explicit gate flag (recommended: `--allow-network`)
 - record in the report whether network was used
 - if the runtime cannot enforce deny-by-default, the workflow MUST emit a warning in its summary/report